 Step 9: Set up geolocation

-If the visitor has already indicated his/her city, do not ask him/her to do it again on the checkout page.
-At the same time give the opportunity to change the city, in case the customer wants to make delivery to a different location.
+If the visitor has already specified his/her city, do not ask him/her to do it again on the checkout page.
+At the same time give the opportunity to change the city, in case the customer wants to make delivery to another location.

 During your first visit to the Tehno Ezh website your geolocation is determined automatically.
 The user can choose another place if the city was determined incorrectly.